6 Reasons Why Curd is the Good Option For An Upset Stomach

 Curd improves digestion.
 Curd is probiotic in nature, which helps in the proper functioning of the digestive system.
 It is easy to digest.
 On regular consumption in adequate amounts, it keeps the stomach and digestion-related issues at bay.
 It keeps the gut healthy and balanced as it is an excellent source of good live cultures.

-Curd is a natural food item that can help indigestion.
+Curd is a natural food item that can help indigestion and works well while having an upset stomach.
 It’s amongst the most popular choices for people suffering from an upset stomach.
 There are a lot of things you can do with curd, but buttermilk and curd rice would be ideal to go with.

 Let us know in the comment section what is your go-to option during an upset stomach.